abdelrahmansaeed19/airbnb-clone-project/README.md

 Indexing: Implement indexes for fast retrieval of frequently accessed data.

 Caching: Use caching strategies to reduce database load and improve performance.

+🗃️ Database Design

+1. Users

+Represents registered users including both guests and hosts.

+Important Fields:

+id (Primary Key)

+username (Unique)

+email (Unique)

+password_hash

+is_host (Boolean – determines if the user can list properties)

+Relationships:

+A user can list multiple properties (if is_host is true).

+A user can make multiple bookings.

+A user can leave multiple reviews.

+2. Properties

+Represents properties listed by hosts.

+Important Fields:

+id (Primary Key)

+title

+description

+price_per_night

+host_id (Foreign Key to Users)

+Relationships:

+A property belongs to one host (user).

+A property can have multiple bookings.

+A property can have multiple reviews.

+3. Bookings

+Captures reservations made by users for properties.

+Important Fields:

+id (Primary Key)

+property_id (Foreign Key to Properties)

+user_id (Foreign Key to Users)

+check_in_date

+check_out_date

+Relationships:

+A booking is associated with one user and one property.

+A booking may result in one or more payments.

+4. Payments

+Stores payment transactions related to bookings.

+Important Fields:

+id (Primary Key)

+booking_id (Foreign Key to Bookings)

+amount

+payment_method

+status (e.g., pending, completed)

+Relationships:

+Each payment is linked to a single booking.

+5. Reviews

+Captures user feedback on properties.

+Important Fields:

+id (Primary Key)

+user_id (Foreign Key to Users)

+property_id (Foreign Key to Properties)

+rating (e.g., 1–5 stars)

+comment

+Relationships:

+A review is authored by a user for a specific property.